HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/build-model/lh-model.rst

 .. literalinclude:: ../../../../../examples/les_houches_example/les_houches_example/model.py
    :language: python

-The LesHouchesPDF class is defined, based on the more general class PDFModel, which you can read more about :ref:`here <pdf_model_class>`.
+The LesHouchesPDF class completes the abstract methods of the PDFModel class, which you can read more about :ref:`here <pdf_model_class>`.
+This allows for the definition of a specific model in a way that can be used in the colibri code.
 The LesHouchesPDF class does the following:

 - takes a list of flavours to be fitted (``param_names``),
 - defines the PDF for each flavour,
 - computes grid values.

-Having defined this model, it can be used to run a fit and perform closure tests.
+Having defined this model, it is used in the production rule ``produce_pdf_model``, defined in the ``config.py`` script, shown above.
+This allows the model to be seen by the rest of the code, so that it can be used to run a fit and perform closure tests.

 You can find an example of how to execute the model :ref:`here <lh-closure-test>`.